ginareeena/meowmazon/README.md

 ### Cody's own deploy script

-Your local copy of the application can be pushed up to Heroku at will, using Boilermaker's handy deployment script:
+Your local copy of the application can be pushed up to Heroku at will, using meowmazon's handy deployment script:

 1. Make sure that all your work is fully committed and merged into your master branch on Github.